How does marriage or divorce affect my Will?

 Enduring Guardianship and Power of Attorneys

-A Power of Attorney is a legal document appointing a person of your choice, to manage your financial and legal affairs while you are alive.
+A power of attorney is a legal document that allows you to appoint a person of your choice to manage your financial and legal affairs while you are alive.

-It is important that these documents are prepared and executed correctly to ensure they are valid when they are needed.
+It is important that these documents are carefully prepared and executed correctly, so they are valid and effective when they are needed.

 Our package deals